-Independence, Inc. 2023 Award: \$50,000
+Independence, Inc.

-The goal of the Independence, Inc. Accessible Housing Program is to assist low-income seniors and people with disabilities in Lawrence make needed accessibility modifications to their homes.
-This project helps to achieve the City's affordable housing goals by ensuring that seniors and people with disabilities are able to maintain affordable housing by obtaining the accessibility modifications they need to continue living independently in the community.
-This program helps to increase the amount of housing stock in Lawrence that is both affordable and accessible.
-It decreases housing insecurity by ensuring seniors and people with disabilities are able to continue in their homes with needed accessibility modifications.
+The goal of the Accessible Housing Program is to ensure that Lawrence residents can live in homes that are physically accessible to them.
+This is accomplished by providing needed accessibility modifications for low-income seniors and people with disabilities who would otherwise be unable to afford to make these modifications on their own.
+This program furthers the City's strategic goals by increasing the amount of housing stock in Lawrence that is both affordable and accessible.
+This program ensures low-income seniors and people with disabilities are able to continue safely remaining in their homes.

-In 2023, the Independence, Inc. Accessible Housing Program completed 11 projects.
-These projects included: 2 large wheelchair ramps, 5 accessible showers, low rise steps, grab bars, ADA height toilets, and accessible shower heads.
-This program impacts the greater community by increasing the availability of affordable housing that is accessible to seniors and people with disabilities.
-For households with members in need of these modifications, the impact of removing barriers in the home means increased independence and safety.
-It also means fewer barriers to accessing healthcare, schooling, shopping, support systems, and their community in general.
+In 2024, the Independence, Inc. Accessible Housing Program completed 8 projects.
+These projects included: 4 accessible showers, 2 ramps, 1 grab bar installation, and the widening of an exterior door for wheelchair access

+The program impacts the greater community by increasing the availability of affordable housing that is accessible to seniors and people with disabilities.
+For households with members in need of these modifications, the impact of removing barriers in the home means increased independence, safety, and housing security.
+It also means fewer barriers to accessing healthcare, schools, shopping, support systems, and their community in general.